Thursday, 7 February 2019

 4th survey: 92.540m at SH 55892 70474 (crossroads at Ffordd Penrhos and Coed y Maes)

-The height produced by the Trimble GeoXH 6000 survey to the summit of this hill is 94.0m and is positioned at SH 56027 70234, this is not a dramatic difference in position compared to where previously listed, but it does come within the parameters of the Summit Relocations used within this page heading, these parameters are:
+The height produced by the Trimble GeoXH 6000 to the summit of this hill is 94.0m and is positioned at SH 56027 70234, and when compared to the originally listed summit position and the raised hedge bank this comes within the parameters of the Summit Relocations used within this page heading, these parameters are:

 The Trimble GeoXH 6000 set-up position at the summit of Penrhos Garnedd

-Therefore, the summit height produced by the Trimble GeoXH 6000 survey is 94.0m and is positioned at SH 56027 70234, this position is not given a spot height on contemporary Ordnance Survey maps and is approximately 200 metres north-east from where the 95m spot height appears on the Ordnance Survey 1:25,000 Explorer map.
+Therefore, the summit height produced by the Trimble GeoXH 6000 survey is 94.0m and is positioned at SH 56027 70234.
+This position is not given a spot height on the contemporary Ordnance Survey 1:50,000 Landranger and 1:25,000 Explorer map, and is approximately 200 metres north-eastward from where the 95m spot height appears on the Ordnance Survey 1:25,000 Explorer map and approximately 5 metres north-eastward from the high point of the raised hedge bank .

 The full details for the hill are: